-Following the omni-retail and operational platform investments made in prior years, Shaver Shop delivered substantial sales and earnings growth in FY2020 as these investments began to drive strong returns.
-Shaver Shop also benefited from increased demand for its personal grooming products in Q4 FY2020 as a result of COVID-19.
-The STI earnings targets for FY2020 were exceeded by a considerable margin leading the Senior Executives being awarded the maximum possible award under the STI program for the year.
+Following the omni-retail and operational platform investments made in prior years, Shaver Shop delivered substantial sales and earnings growth in FY2021, and set a new NPAT record for the company.
+The STI earnings targets for FY2021 were exceeded leading to the Senior Executives being awarded the maximum possible award under the STI program for the year.

 Senior Executive Target STI (\$) Actual STI Awarded (\$) Awarded STI as % of Maximum STI % of Maximum STI Award Forfeited

-Cameron Fox \$200,000 \$200,000 100% 0%
+Cameron Fox \$220,000 \$220,000 100% 0%

-Larry Hamson \$100,000 \$100,000 100% 0%
+Lawrence Hamson \$100,000 \$100,000 100% 0%

-Philip Tine \$100,000 \$100.000 100% 0%
+Philip Tine \$120,000 \$120,000 100% 0%

 The Board of Directors may decide to pay Senior Executives discretionary bonuses depending on individual and Company performance.
-The Remuneration Committee and Board of Directors chose a normalised EBITDA target as the performance measure because the Company believes this is one of the key business drivers that is understood by stakeholders and is a balanced indicator of the relative performance of the business.
+The Remuneration Committee and Board of Directors chose an NPAT target as the performance measure because the Company believes this is one of the key business drivers that is understood by stakeholders and is a balanced indicator of the relative performance of the business.

-For FY2021, having regard to the uncertainty and impact of COVID-19 on its FY2020 and FY2021 results, the Nomination and Remuneration Committee has set H1, H2 and full year percentage growth targets on FY2020 NPAT for the purpose of determining STI awards.
-One third of the Senior Executive's STIP is subject to H1, H2 and full year NPAT growth hurdles, respectively.
+For FY2022, having regard to the uncertainty and impact of COVID-19 on its FY2022 and FY2021 results, the Nomination and Remuneration Committee has set a full year NPAT targets for the purpose of determining FY2022 STI awards.